The Toughest Jobs

 Anyone can say that his or her job is tough.
 But it’s all relative.
 How can you determine if a job is tough?
 What if you didn’t do anything that was remotely challenging?
 You could just sit back and do what you wanted.
 If something was too difficult, you just moved on to other things.
 Life would be nice.
 Now what if everyone did that?

 Life would be a disaster!
-Tough jobs are what make the world tick.
-Where would the world be without tough jobs like 911 operators staying cool under stress, bounty hunters keeping criminals off the street, tree planters planting trees in the middle of the wilderness, car mechanics solving our automobile’s problems, highway flaggers standing outdoors all day directing traffic, professional hackers staying one step ahead of cyber criminals, movers carrying heavy sofas, or astronauts repairing the world’s satellites?
+Tough jobs are what makes the world tick.
+Where would the world be without tough jobs like 911 operators staying cool under stress, bounty hunters keeping criminals off the street, tree planters planting trees in the middle of the wilderness, car mechanics solving our automobile’s problems, highway flaggers standing outdoors all day directing traffic, professional hackers staying one step ahead of cybercriminals, movers carrying heavy sofas, or astronauts repairing the world’s satellites?
 Toughness is crucial for life as we know it.

 Our world needs tough jobs and even tougher people to accomplish them.
 If you consider yourself a determined, strong, unbreakable, stubborn, survivor maybe you should consider applying for a tough job.
 They are out there for strong-minded warriors who want to make a difference.